Can you retire on $600k?

 *The amounts for total interest, withdrawals, and taxes are for 30 years.

-When planning for retirement, it's crucial to consider other financial elements, including retirement plans, annuities, Social Security benefits, and potential reductions in living expenses.
+When planning for retirement, it's crucial to consider other financial elements, including annuities and Social Security benefits, as well as potential reductions in living expenses.

 What are the income taxes applicable to retirees with $600k?